Calls to Artists

 The Guelph Youth Music Centre Wall of Fame exists to honour individuals whose career or volunteer activities in music and/or the arts exemplify the philosophy of the Guelph Youth Music Centre.
 Individuals so honoured will have an outstanding history of achievement in the Guelph area, directed toward creating in young people from all walks of life, a life-long appreciation of music and/or the arts.

 Nominations are invited for individuals believed worthy of this honour.
-Nominations received will be evaluated by the Wall of Fame Committee, and those deemed appropriate will be retained by the Committee’s databank for consideration for the annual award.
+Nominations received will be evaluated by the Wall of Fame Committee, and those deemed appropriate will be retained in the Committee’s databank for consideration for the annual award.
+Each year’s award decision is announced in the spring, but nominations are accepted throughout the year.
 Nominations will not necessarily be considered in the year that they are put forward.

 Individuals selected will be honoured by having their photograph and an account of their achievements displayed on the Wall of Fame in the Guelph Youth Music Centre building.